composer/composer/doc/articles/troubleshooting.md

 2. Search for an `AutoRun` key inside `HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor`, `HKEY_CURRENT_USER\Software\Microsoft\Command Processor` or `HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Command Processor`.
-3. Check if it contains any path to non-existent file, if it's the case, remove them.
+3. Check if it contains any path to a non-existent file, if it's the case, remove them.

 ## API rate limit and OAuth tokens